GoogleCloudPlatform/marketplace-k8s-app-tools/docs/schema.md

 ### enum

-Array property, that will create combo box with a list of provided values, instead of free form input field.
+Specifies a list of values, which will be rendered as a dropdown list in the UI form, for the user to select from.
+Only values in this list are considered valid for this property.

 ```yaml
   some.property: